-You can keep leftovers in the fridge for 2-3 days, but be aware that the topping is going to lose some of its crispiness.
-Reheat leftovers covered, in the microwave, on 50% power.
+You can keep leftovers in the fridge, in an airtight container, for 3-4 days.
+But be aware that the apple crisp topping is going to lose some of its crispiness.
+Reheat the leftovers covered, in the microwave, on 50% power.

 - 3 large Fuji apples, peeled, cored and sliced into 1/2-inch-thick slices (7-8 oz each apple)

 - 1/2 teaspoon ground cinnamon